basho-labs/little_riak_book/en/04-operators.md

 Riak KV is the Key/Value implementation of Riak Core.
 This is where the magic happens, such as handling requests, coordinating them for redundancy and read repair.
-It's what makes the Riak, as we know it, a KV store rather than something else like a Cassandra-style columnar datastore.
+It's what makes the Riak, as we know it, a KV store rather than something else like a Cassandra-style columnar data store.

 <!-- When configuring KV, you may scratch your head about about when a setting belongs
 under `riak_kv` versus `riak_core`.
 For example, if `http` is under core, why